 Here it is revealed, what is the priest: he is a shepherd or a mercenary, a father or a stranger for his children.

 "My God, how difficult it is to properly confess! - writes John of Kronstadt. - How much from the enemy obstacles!
-How hard you sin against God, not properly confessing!
+How hard it is to sin against God, not properly confessing!
 As the word becomes scanty!
 How the source of the word is blocked in the heart!
 How language changes the mind!
-Oh, how many preparations are needed for confession!
-How much should we pray for the successful passage of this feat! "" And what ignorance spiritual children! ..
-They do not know the Trinity, they do not know who Christ is, they do not know why they live on earth.
-And what about the fall of sin? .. "" Oh, what a great love is needed for the souls of our neighbors, so that we can adequately, without haste and without sorrow, with patience profess them. "
+Oh, how much preparation for confession!
+How much to pray for the successful passage of this feat! "" And what ignorance spiritual children! ..
+Do not know the Trinity, do not know who Christ, do not know why they live on earth.
+And what about the fall of sin? .. "" Oh, what a great love is needed for the souls of our neighbors, so that we will be worthy, without haste and without sorrow, with patience to confess them. "

 The priest's love, or, what is the same, the true jealousy of the salvation of souls, is full of patience, meekness and firmness (under instructions).
 And the priest himself, who in the confession is a judge and a connoisseur of the morals and life of others, should, as a man of God, succeed in good morals, piety and the purity of life; His life should serve as an example of those virtues that he demands from penitents.
 "There must be a clean hand that wants to wash the impurities of others.""The priest must first of all purify himself," says Gregory the Theologian, "then purify others, come to God, and then bring others, be sanctified, and then consecrate, become light, and then enlighten others.""If we have virtues," writes John Chrysostom, "if we are meek, humble, merciful, pure, peacemakers, then we who look to us will attract this not less than miracles, and voluntarily everyone will rush to us."But if the priest puts on the face of virtue, affectionate towards the flock, and at the same time hiding his wicked life, his iniquity, always open to God, will not hide from the people.
 The shepherd's soul is felt by the flock.
 Only what comes from the heart can have an effect on the heart.
 What priest can persuade from the heart to abandon sins when his heart is in slavery to sin?